pdhs-group/PSD_opt/README.md

 ### Section 3: Basic Usage

-If you downloaded the entire project manually, you can find some test scripts and introductory guidance in the `tests` folder.
+If you downloaded the entire project manually, you can find some example scripts in the `examples` folder.

-If you installed the library using the wheel file, please extract the `tests` archive located alongside the wheel file to obtain the same set of scripts.
+If you installed the library using the wheel file, please extract the `examples` archive located alongside the wheel file to obtain the same set of scripts.

-These scripts provide examples and a starting point for understanding and testing the project's functionality.
+These scripts provide a starting point for understanding and testing the project's functionality.

 ### Section 4: Project File Structure